 How Much Food To Feed Your Puppy?

-The portion sizes depend on your puppy and their body condition.
+The portion sizes depending on your puppy and their body condition.
 You should also take into account their body type, individual metabolism, and nutritional requirements according to the breed.

-A good feeding guide can be seen below.
+We provide a good feeding guide below.
 This gives you a rough idea of how much food your puppy requires during a twenty-four hour period.
 Since most dogs eat twice a day, you simply have to divide this by two to get the perfect portion size.

 What Should You Not Feed Your Puppy?